Understanding PFAS Turf: Health Risks and Safer Solutions for Homeowners

 Define PFAS: Understanding Per- and Polyfluoroalkyl Substances

-Per- and polyfluoroalkyl substances (PFAS) are a category of synthetic chemicals extensively used since the 1950s in various applications, including non-stick cookware, water-repellent clothing, and specifically, pfas turf.
-Often referred to as ‘forever chemicals,’ these substances are characterized by their persistence in the environment and the human body, where they resist breakdown.
+Per- and polyfluoroalkyl substances (PFAS) are a category of synthetic chemicals extensively used since the 1950s in various applications, including non-stick cookware, water-repellent clothing, and specifically, .
+Often referred to as 'forever chemicals,' these substances are characterized by their persistence in the environment and the human body, where they resist breakdown.

 This mindmap starts with PFAS at the center and branches out to show various related topics.
 Each branch represents a different aspect of PFAS, helping you understand how they are connected and the implications of their use.